-1. Confirmation that student is a bona fide full-time Ph.D. or M.S. candidate in good academic standing at the given institution.
+1. Confirmation that the student is a bona fide full-time Ph.D. or M.S. candidate in good academic standing at the given Institution.

-2. Why this particular student would benefit from attendance at the conference.
+2. Why this particular student would benefit from attending the conference.

 3. The strengths and potential contributions of the student.

 Applicants should send their applications through Email to email@example.com and firstname.lastname@example.org:

 1. With Subject: SECON-2016 Student Grant Application (please note, emails may be missed without this subject)

 2. Please mention the paper title and HotCRP paper number if applicable.

 3. All materials as outlined above as a single PDF file